svaroqui/http_monitor/README.md

 Configuration
 -------------

-Define the backend MariaDB Servers to be monitored
+Define all backend MariaDB servers to be monitored:

 http_monitor_node_address=mysql://192.168.0.202:5054/backend2,mysql://192.168.0.203:5012/backend1,mysql://192.168.0.203:5054/backend3

-Today the monitor use a connection to himself  same user should be define in the monitor database and teh remote backedn make sure that required information to etablish the connection locally is define.
+The monitor use a connection to himself same user should be define in the monitor database and on remote backends, make sure that required information to etablish the connection locally is define.

 - http_monitor_conn_host
 - http_monitor_conn_password